vippsas/vipps-psp-api/vipps-psp-api.md

 The PSP then sends Vipps an update on the status of the payment:
 [`POST:/v3/psppayments/updatestatus`](https://developer.vippsmobilepay.com/api/psp#tag/Vipps-PSP-API/operation/updatestatusUsingPOST)

-It's important that the PSP sends this update, so the user can see the correct status of the payment in Vipps.
+It is important that the PSP sends this update, so the user can see the correct status of the payment in Vipps.
 Without a status update from the PSP, the user will see an incorrect status.
 Payment updates are processed in batches.